 - chopped toasted pecans

-- In a medium bowl, add the pumpkin, milk, egg, vegetable oil, and vinegar.
+- In a medium bowl, add the pumpkin, milk, egg, vegetable oil, vinegar, and vanilla.
 Mix well to combine

 - In a separate bowl, combine flour, sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves, and salt.
 Mix well.